NREL/EnergyPlus/design/FY2020/NFP-PerformanceOverRidesAndReporting.md

 ## Overview ##

-Add to the PerformancePrecisionTradeoffs object to override:
+Add a single field to the PerformancePrecisionTradeoffs object to override:

  - Zone Time Step
  - Zone Air Heat Balance Algorithm
+ - Minimum Number of Warmup Days
  - Harwired and user set convergence parameters

 Add reporting of the PerformancePrecisionTradeoffs object into the EIO file and Tabular Initialization Summary.
 Also include in the EIO report other performance oriented options that exist such as the recent sizing speed up work from TRANE [#7567](https://github.com/NREL/EnergyPlus/pull/7567) and the CarrollMRT method [#7534](https://github.com/NREL/EnergyPlus/pull/7567).

+When using the PerformancePrecisionTradeoffs, issue a warning message [#7646](https://github.com/NREL/EnergyPlus/issues/7646)

 Add new output variables for: